truonghust918/fcm-node/README.md

 [10]: https://firebase.google.com/docs/cloud-messaging/http-server-ref

 ## Changelog
+1.0.14 - Added example file to quick tests <br />
-1.0.13 - Added a error response in case of TopicsMessageRateExceeded response <br/>
+1.0.13 - Added a error response in case of TopicsMessageRateExceeded response <br />
 1.0.12 - Refactored the client removing the Event Emitter's Logic to fix concurrency issues.
 Using pure callbacks now also avoids memory leak in specific scenarios with lots of parallel calls to <b>send</b> function. <br />
 1.0.11 - \<FIX\> send function returning error objects when multicast messages (or individually targeted) returned both error and success keys on response message (even with error counter = 0 ) <br />
 1.0.9 - Updated Documentation <br />